ptarmiganlabs/butler-docs/content/en/docs/getting started/setup/incident mgmt tools/new relic/_index.md

   ...
   ...
   # Incident management tools integration
-  # Used to trigger incidents in these tools when task reloads fail or are aborted
+  # Used to trigger incidents in these tools when task reloads fail or are aborted.
   incidentTool:
     newRelic:
       enable: false
       destinationAccount:
-        event:
+        event:                    # Failed/aborted reload tasks are sent as events to these New Relic accounts
           - First NR account
           - Second NR account
-        log:
+        log:                      # Failed/aborted reload tasks are sent as log entries to these New Relic accounts
           - First NR account
           - Second NR account
       # New Relic uses different API URLs for different kinds of data (metrics, events, logs, ...)